jackiewoodall/tos-volumebullsbears/README.md

 <img width="75%" alt="labels" src="https://user-images.githubusercontent.com/3299770/87215478-d5911f80-c371-11ea-89a1-8c2e2df99b95.png">

-On the chart above at 13:50, the was a total of 2,141 contracts traded.
+On the chart above at 13:50 there was a total of 2,141 contracts traded.
 Of that, there was an estimation of 483 buyers and 1,658 sellers.

 The number of **Buyers** + **Sellers** should always equal **Total Volume**.